reggiekcollins/my-website/README.md

 now this is the new edited line march 16 for the readme file...

 this is a local edit i made using the terminal

+## Purpose
+This file is just a readme file...